 Living close to amenities is a great comfort and it is also an excellent cost-saving idea.
 If you usually check your expenses at the end of the month, you probably noticed that gas takes up a big chunk of the expenses.

-Living near to schools, grocery stores, and places you would visit often means that you would usually walk there, saving you a lot of gas.
+Living near schools, grocery stores, and places you would visit often means that you would usually walk there, saving you a lot of gas.

 3. Live close to your workplace if possible